What is gout?

 corticosteroids are a decreased ability of the body to battle infections and

-Can also lead to the thinning of bones.
+heal open wounds.
+It can also lead to the thinning of bones.

 Serious side effects include abdominal